edieg2000/GetandCleanProject/README.md

 # GetandCleanProject
-Files for class project related to Getting and Cleaning Data from JHU
+This repository contains files required for a class project related to the Getting and Cleaning Data course from JHU.

+The script is called "run_analysis.R" and completes the following steps to correspond with the class project instructions.
+###Read source files in working directory